 Cheap Eats for Dinner in the Galapagos

-By sticking to the local seafood you can easily find plentiful dinners around all the populated islands in the $10 range.
-A tried & true area to partake is the food kiosks that are strung all along Charles Binford street in Puerto Ayora.
-Here you’ll find delicious full fish dinners starting at $10.
-Any of the menu people will eagerly give you some suggestions, vying for your business.
+By sticking to the local seafood, it’s easy to find plentiful dinners around all the populated islands for a range under $10.
+A tried & true area to partake in cheap eats is the food kiosks that are strung all along Charles Binford street in Puerto Ayora.
+Here, you’ll find delicious full fish dinners starting at $10.
+Any of the greeters with menus will eagerly give you some suggestions, vying for your business.
 But instead of taking menu-holder’s suggestions, look for the set dinner deals written on whiteboards, and cost even less!

 Know About Meriendas for the Cheapest Local Dinners